Jenishajustin/ODD2023-Datascience-Ex-07/README.md

 Selecting the best features helps the model to perform well.

 ## ALGORITHM
-1.Read the given Data
+1. Read the given Data
-2.Clean the Data Set using Data Cleaning Process 3.Apply Feature selection techniques to all the features of the data set 4.Save the data to the file
+2. Clean the Data Set using Data Cleaning Process
+3. Apply Feature selection techniques to all the features of the data set
+4. Save the data to the file

 ## CODE
 ```